Trampolines – Your Questions, Our Answers!

 Is there really any difference when jumping on different shapes of trampolines?

-Difference between them is that rectangular trampolines are better in height of bounce, but they are not so safe as trampolines can be, not even near springless trampolines but pretty close to round trampolines.
-So which one to take is all about what you really need it for, recreational or training purposes.
+Difference between them is that rectangular are better in height of bounce, but they are not so safe as trampolines can be, not even close to springless but pretty similar to round ones.
+Which to buy is all about why you need it, recreational or training purposes.

-- If part-time recreation is main reason, springless trampolines would be my first choice.
+- If part-time recreation is main reason, round trampoline would be my first choice.

-- If main reason is training, rectangular trampoline is what you need as round trampolines mostly do not have enough room for performing tricks (but are safer because jumpers in round trampolines are always directed to the center of trampoline mat) and rectangular will give you best performance and available space (but are less safer because jumpers alone decides where it will land on a mat).
+- If main reason is training, rectangular shape is what you need as round mostly do not have enough jumping area for performing tricks (but are safer because jumpers in round trampolines are always directed to the center of trampoline mat) and rectangular will give you best performance and available space (but are less safer because jumpers alone decides where it’ll land on a mat).

-- With oval trampolines you can get enough room for tricks and as design is similar to round trampolines, as they also point bouncer back to the center of trampoline mat.
+- With ovals you can get enough room for tricks and as design is similar to round ones, as they also point bouncer back to the center of trampoline mat.
 It’s kinda win-win situation, where oval’s picked up best of both worlds.

 I want best available trampoline on the market for recreational purposes.
 Which should I buy?

-If you plan to use your trampoline for recreational purposes on a daily basis consider buying 14 or 15 ft round trampoline, Olympic sized 10x17ft or a bit smaller 9 x 15 ft rectangular trampoline or 8 x 13 ft large oval spring based or springless trampoline.
+If you plan to use your trampoline for recreational purposes on a daily basis consider buying 14 or 15 ft round trampoline, Olympic sized 10x17ft or a bit smaller 9 x 15 ft rectangular trampoline, 8 x 13 ft large oval spring based or springless trampoline.
 Of course, when it comes to trampolines big as those, size of backyard matters.
 Always try to leave as 3ft of empty space from each side.

 Which is the safest trampoline?

-Of course, it would be unfair to say that some trampolines simply aren’t safer than others.
-They have better poles, tighter enclosure and more padding.
+Of course, it would be unfair to say that some of them simply aren’t safer than others as they have tighter enclosure, thicker padding, tighter enclosure net etc.

 Vuly Thunder is your nuclear option for safety, but it’s also mighty expensive, truly a premium unit for those who demand absolute perfection, and same could be told for JumpSport Elite or Skybound Stratos.
 All depends on what you really need!

 The durability of a trampoline mostly depends on the brand.
 Upscale brands use higher grade materials that can better resist the wind, rain and strains from regular use.
-There’s no two ways about it – luxury brands will inevitably last longer than bargain trampolines.
+There’s no two ways about it – luxury brands definitely last longer than bargain products.

 Trampoline pads are often the first to fail.
 The plastic can fray and look ugly, but if you’re unlucky it can tear away completely.
 Then come the mats, enclosure netting and last, the springs.
-The more layers of stitching the mat has, the longer it will last.
+The more layers of stitching the mat has, the longer lasts.

-Plenty of trampolines have replaceable parts with reasonably priced spares, so if say your mat breaks, you can grab a new one for $100 instead of getting a new trampoline.
+Plenty of them have reasonably priced spare parts, so if say your mat breaks, you can grab a new one for $100 instead of getting a new trampoline.